alanlwang1/CAIDA-as-core-viz/README.md

 ## AS Core python code

-Original goal was to port scripts-old/make_svg_graph.pl to python
+Original goal was to port scripts-old/make_svg_graph.pl to Python
-The script produces a graph that looks like this.
+The Python script uses PyCairo libraries to produce a graph that looks like this.

     http://www.caida.org/research/topology/as_core_network/pics/2017/ascore-2017-feb-ipv4-poster-2048x1518.png